The line item that grew up overnight.

 Lightweight CLI you push via Homebrew or your MDM.
 Detects whichever AI tools your engineers run.
 Sends features back — never source code.

-For services and teams where policy actually has to bite.
-Rate limits, model substitution, mid-session caps — applied at request time.
+For services and teams where policy needs to fire mid-request — rate limits, model substitution, mid-session caps, hard cut-offs.
 Optional.

 Your contracts, your keys, your data